RobVerplanke/cycle-shop-mock/README.md

 - Managing global state with Redux Toolkit
 - Creating and connecting a backend with Express.js
 - Storing and retrieving data from a database
-- Structuring full-stack applications using modern best practices
+- Structuring full-stack applications

-🛠️ Built as a learning project
-📦 Still in development – not intended for production use
+🛠️ Built as a learning project, not intended for production use